macx/sass-mixins/README.md

 ### Media Query usage [usage-respond]

 If you want to change the color of a box regarding the width of the viewport, you have to use media-queries.
-Using the respond mixing, this is much more simpler:
+Using the respond mixin, this is much more simpler:

 ```scss